Admissions

 A new cohort starts every fall.
 The general application deadline for domestic students and international students with visas or residency statuses that allow part-time enrollment is August 10.
 After that date, we'll consider applications from these students on a space-available basis until September 10.

 The application deadline for international students who want to study on a F-1 or J-1 visa in the new full-time option — the Master of Science in Regulatory Affairs Applied — is March 1.
 The application deadline for domestic students is August 10.
-After these dates, we'll consider applications on a space-available basis until September 10.
+After this dates, we'll consider applications from domestic students on a space-available basis until September 10.

 Minimum Admission Requirements